-- Advising on any legal matter connected with your mediation discussions
+- making a decision on any legal matter connected with your mediation discussions

-- Advising on the proposal reached through mediation
+- considering any proposed agreement reached through mediation

 You can get legal advice from a solicitor.
 You can arrange this at any point in the process.
 It’s important to make sure that the solicitor you choose specialises in family law and follows the Law Society’s Family Law Protocol – you can check this when making your first enquiries.

-A family solicitor instructed by you will act for you and you alone but will also help you think about how decisions could affect other family members, especially any children involved.
+A family solicitor instructed by you will act for you and you alone but should also help you think about how decisions could affect other family members, especially any children involved.

 You may be concerned about the cost of legal fees.
-If you’re talking about your issues and working to reach agreement through mediation, there is much less need for a solicitor’s time.
+If you’re talking to your ex about your issues, and working together to reach agreement through mediation, there is much less need for a solicitor’s time.
 This means that legal fees can be kept as low as possible.

 Affordable Advice offers affordable legal advice to separating couples by blending online step-by-step guidance from Law for Life’s Advicenow website and offline legal advice from a panel of Resolution family solicitors at crucial points in the process.